parasaurolophus/rader.us/src/philosophy/computability.md

 - Turing's approach starts with thought experiments involving hypothetical "[Turing Machines](https://en.wikipedia.org/wiki/Turing_machine)."
-(Turing called these "a-machines" in his dissertation and they are now recognized as being a particular type of "finite state automaton"; it was Church who first referred to them as "Turing Machines.")
-In this way, Turing's work actually fits well with the classical, "empiricist" view of mathematics.
+(Turing called these "a-machines" in his dissertation and they are now recognized as being a particular type of "finite state automaton."
+It was Church who first referred to them as "Turing Machines.")
+In this way, Turing's work actually aligns well with the classical, "empiricist" view of mathematics, at least conceptually.
   A Turing Machine is a theoretical mechanical device built according to certain rules and which produces a particular sequence of symbols (e.g. digits in the representation of a real number) as the result of its operation.
 If Turing Machines could be constructed (which they could not be in reality because each would require an infinitely long paper tape), Turing's thesis is that the outputs of all possible such machines would be the set of computable numbers.

 Computability Theory was considered settled and the world moved on to other interests when it was shown that Church's and Turing's theses are mathematically
 equivalent: the behavior of any possible Turing Machine can be described using a formula of the Lambda Calculus, and any formula of the Lambda Calculus can be used as the "blueprint" for a Turing Machine.
-Since two intuitively compelling definitions of "computability" were shown to produce the same set, the consensus among those interested in this question was that the "problem" was solved, and there was much rejoicing.
+Since two intuitively compelling definitions of "computability" were shown to produce the same results, the consensus among those interested in this question was that the "problem" was solved, and there was much rejoicing.

 As a side-effect, Turing and Church had between them provided the mathematical model and mental framework for programmable digital computers and for the